chethan50/oddoo_hackathon/README.md

 3. Go to the project folder:cd odoo_hackathon
 4. Start Odoo with Docker Compose:docker-compose up -d
 5. Open Odoo in your browser:http://localhost:8069
+6. 6.
+Create a New Database:
+	•	Click “Create Database.”
+	•	Check the Demo data box to load sample data.
+7. Install the Module:
+	•	Go to Apps → Update Apps List.
+	•	Search for Legal Case Management.
+	•	Click Install.

 ---